thoughtspot/thoughtspot.github.io/_admin/users-groups/add-user.md

       <tr>
         <th>Email</th>
         <td>Yes</td>
-        <td>The user's email address.
-ThoughtSpot uses this for  notification when another user shares something with them, for onboarding, for the <strong>Ask an Export</strong> feature, and others.</td>
+        <td><p>The user's email address.
+ThoughtSpot uses this for  notification when another user shares something with them, for onboarding, for the <strong>Ask an Export</strong> feature, and others.</p>
+        <p>Note that during cluster configuration, the domain is specified.
+ThoughtSpot does not accept emails outside this domain.</p></td>
       </tr>
       <tr>
         <th>Send a welcome email</th>